joridocom/joridocom.github.io/README.md

 ## About

-This is a GitHub template repository for a generic Bootstrap template.
+This is a GitHub repository for a generic dashboard Bootstrap template.

 ## Copyright